DevCycleHQ/js-sdks/sdk/openfeature-web-provider/README.md

 ## Building

-Run `nx build sdk-openfeature-web-provider` to build the library.
+Run `yarn nx build sdk-openfeature-web-provider` to build the library.

 ## Running Unit Tests

-Run `nx test sdk-openfeature-web-provider` to execute the unit tests via [Jest](https://jestjs.io).
+Run `yarn nx test sdk-openfeature-web-provider` to execute the unit tests via [Jest](https://jestjs.io).

 ## Example App

-See the [example app](/examples/openfeature-js) for a working example of the OpenFeature DevCycle NodeJS Provider.
+See the [example app](/examples/openfeature-web) for a working example of the OpenFeature Web DevCycle Provider.

 ## Usage